steverice/pagerduty-api-v2-deck/PITCHME.md

 <figcaption>https://sookocheff.com/post/api/on-choosing-a-hypermedia-format/</figcaption>

 <!--
 Protocols/media types like OData, JSON API, GData, or GraphQL, Siren have done a lot of the standardization work for you so there are fewer decisions left to be made, but be aware of the tradeoffs.
-Remember that REST is an architectural style, not a protocol — you'll end up developing your own.
-I said "fewer" because you'll still need to make application-specific choices, but reducing the scope of these can help maintain sanity.
+Remember that REST is an architectural style, not a protocol — you’ll end up developing your own.
+I said "fewer" because you’ll still need to make application-specific choices, but reducing the scope of these can help maintain sanity.
 -->

 #HSLIDE